Scirra/Construct-Addon-SDK/README.md

 Refer to the [Addon SDK manual](https://www.construct.net/make-games/manuals/addon-sdk) to get started!

+## JSON Schemas

+The SDK includes [JSON schemas](https://json-schema.org/) for addon metadata (*addon.json*), action/condition/expression definitions (*aces.json*) and language (*en-US.json*) files.
+With a compatible editor like [VS Code](https://code.visualstudio.com/), this allows validation and autocomplete of these kinds of JSON files, which can make it much easier to write them correctly.
+If you change the folder structure of the SDK, make sure the special `"$schema"` key at the start of the JSON file points to the relevant schema file, e.g. `"../aces.schema.json"`.

 ## Support

 Post to the [Plugin SDK forum](https://www.construct.net/en/forum/construct-3/plugin-sdk-10) for general questions and help.
 If you think you've run in to a problem with Construct itself, please [file an issue](https://github.com/Scirra/Construct-bugs).